Pikachu889/Applications-of-ICT-Lab-group-16/README.md

 # Applications-of-ICT-Lab-group-16
-This is a private group repository for the members of ICT SE_A, namely Abdul Rafay and Rafay Irfan.
+This is a public group repository for the members of ICT SE_A, namely Abdul Rafay and Rafay Irfan.